akshayud/akshayud.github.io/README.md

 ## [Secure Software design portfolio](http://secure-software.akshayud.me/)

-Creatiing secure software applications is the need of the hour so as to address issues regarding cybersecurity.
+Creating secure software applications is the need of the hour so as to address issues regarding cybersecurity.
 With this in mind, we created non-hackable applications which serve a purpose.

 ## Personal Background